-Meet The Maker – Miki From Set Free My Gypsy Soul
+Meet the Maker: Crochet Artist Miki of Set Free My Gypsy Soul

 It is clear that Miki from Set Free My Gypsy Soul loves to crochet and creates amazing designs for her blog.
 She has recently done a mandala pattern for us so we thought it would be a great idea to get to know her more.